Desktop Dictation and Speech Recognition

 How it Works

-Using a desktop microphone with Dragon is as simple as plugging it in.
-Train your profile with the source USB microphone, and you are off to the races with the most accurate, technologically advanced input device available.
-Whatever anyone tells you, nothing beats a dictation microphone for accuracy. it is what they were designed to do.
+Using a desktop microphone with Dragon is as simple as plugging it in and you are off to the races with the most accurate, technologically advanced input device available.
+Whatever anyone tells you, nothing beats a handheld dictation microphone for accuracy. it is what they were designed to do.
+High-quality microphone elements are specifically designed with speech recognition in mind. directional, and noise-canceling features produce the highest accuracy possible with any speech recognition program on the market.

 Unlike handheld digital recorders, desktop microphones can also create a digital voice file directly on your computer as you dictate.
 While this limits your portability, it does provide you with the highest recording fidelity as well as you give you additional flexibility to: